code-warrior/web-dev-env-config-files/README.md

 1. Open the `visual-studio-code` folder.
 2. Open `~/Library/"Application Support"/Code/User` (Mac) or `C:\Users\<USERNAME>\AppData\Roaming\Code\User`, where `<USERNAME>` is your Windows username (Windows).
-3. Place `settings.json` from the `visual-studio-code` folder you opened in step 1 into the `User` folder you opened in step 2.
+3. Move the `settings.json` file from the `visual-studio-code` folder you opened in step 1 into the `User` folder you opened in step 2.

 ---